Belandah Airfield Complex

-Belandah Airfield Complex, also known as Baheira Airfield Complex is an abandoned military airfield complex which is located about 30 km Southeast of Ajdabiya, Libya.
+Belandah Airfield Complex, also known as Baheira Airfield Complex, is an abandoned military airfield complex which is located about 30 km Southeast of Ajdabiya, Libya.

 History

-The facility was built either by the Italian Regia Aeronautica or German Luftwaffe on June 1941.
+The facility was built either by the Italian Regia Aeronautica or German Luftwaffe in June 1941.
 It consisted of two airfields, about 2.5 miles apart.
 During World War II, after the Axis defeat in Egypt during the Western Desert Campaign, the facility was abandoned by the retreating Axis forces.

 It was later used by the United States Army Air Force during the North African Campaign by the 57th Fighter Group, which flew Curtiss P-40 Warhawks from the airfield between 3 December 1942 and 3 January 1943.